 The Complete Picture

 Much of what prevents driver fatigue is logical.
 Get a good night’s sleep.
 Don’t travel more than eight to ten hours a day.
 Take regular breaks.
 Share the driving if possible.
-Yet, for those who work behind the wheel for a living, the problem is much more significant.
+Yet, the problem is much more significant for those who work behind the wheel for a living.

 Federal safety rules restrict hours of driving for those who operate trucks for a living.
 This is certainly one piece of the puzzle in preventing accidents caused by driver fatigue.
-Technology along with driver habits and lifestyle are additional pieces.
+Technology, along with driver habits and lifestyle, is additional pieces.
 So are employer fatigue management programs.
 Together, these pieces complete the picture of the most successful way to fight driver fatigue and ultimately save lives.